thejimmyg/express-mustache-jwt-signin/README.md

 curl --cookie "jwt=$INVALID_JWT;" http://localhost:9005/user/dashboard
 ```

-At the moment only JWTs with HS256 will be allowed (since this is the default
+At the moment only JWTs with HS256 will be allowed.
+You can verify this with a
-of that `algorithm` setting of the `jsonwebtoken` package this package depends
-on).
-You can verify this with a valid token, but with a different algorithm
-like this:
+token that uses a different algorithm like this one which uses `HS512`:

 ```
-export VALID_JWT="eyJhbGciOiJIUzUxMiIsInR5cCI6IkpXVCJ9.eyJ1c2VyIjp7InVzZXJuYW1lIjoiaGVsbG8iLCJyb2xlIjoiYWRtaW4ifSwiaWF0IjoxNTQzNTg4MjE3fQ.eym-MugNjwzmD114trr6Mss5KpenDB42MONCDqmaBJyDBisQHCehqoMyPqC80uFtIkwo3uP8N_5Vn9lbYPLB6g"
+export ALG_JWT="eyJhbGciOiJIUzUxMiIsInR5cCI6IkpXVCJ9.eyJ1c2VyIjp7InVzZXJuYW1lIjoiaGVsbG8iLCJyb2xlIjoiYWRtaW4ifSwiaWF0IjoxNTQzNTg4MjE3fQ.eym-MugNjwzmD114trr6Mss5KpenDB42MONCDqmaBJyDBisQHCehqoMyPqC80uFtIkwo3uP8N_5Vn9lbYPLB6g"
-curl --cookie "jwt=$INVALID_JWT;" http://localhost:9005/user/dashboard
+curl --cookie "jwt=$ALG_JWT;" http://localhost:9005/user/dashboard
 ```

 You'll see: